 If the NPN Paging Assistance Information IE is included in the Assistance Data for Paging IE, the NG-RAN node may take it into account when determining the cells where paging will be performed.

+If the UE Radio Capability ID IE is included in the PAGING message, the NG-RAN node shall, if supported, use it as specified in TS 23.501 [9] and TS 23.502 [10].